 2.3 Field sampling

-Before each flight, targets used as Ground Control Points (GCPs) were dispersed and georeferenced with a Trimble © Geo XH 6000 differential GPS (dGPS).
-GCPs were used to correct georeferencing imprecision of orthomosaics with an horizontal and vertical accuracy of 10cm. dGPS was also used to georeference quardrats of 0.25cm² used to assess the presence or absence of 5 key classes of vegetation : Bacillariophyceae (Diatoms forming large biofilm over the sediment during low tide), Phaeophyceae (Brown algae), Magnoliopsida (Seagrass), Chlorophyceae (Green algae) and Rhodophyceae (Red algae) (Figure 2).
-Picture of each quadrat were taken and uploaded on the online on the Global Biodiversity Information Facility (GBIF) platform (Davies et al., 2023b).
-Each photograph was also processed to estimate the percent cover of each type of vegetation.
-Georeferenced hyperspectral reflectance signatures of each vegetation class were also sampled using an ASD FieldSpec HandHeld 2 spectroradiomete, which acquires reflectance between 325 and 1075 nm, with 1 nm of spectral resolution.
+Before each flight, targets used as ground control points (GCPs) were distributed over the study site and georeferenced with a Trimble © Geo XH 6000 differential GPS (dGPS).
+GCPs were used to correct georeferencing imprecision of orthomosaics with an horizontal and vertical accuracy of 10cm. dGPS was also used to georeference quadrats of 0.25cm² used to assess the presence or absence of 5 key classes of vegetation : Bacillariophyceae (Benthic diatoms forming large biofilm over the sediment during low tide), Phaeophyceae (brown algae), Magnoliopsida (seagrass), Chlorophyceae (green algae) and Rhodophyceae (red algae) (Figure 2).
+Pictures of each quadrat were uploaded on the Global Biodiversity Information Facility (GBIF) platform (Davies et al., 2023b), a public open portal to store and share biodiversity data.
+Each photograph was also processed to estimate the percent cover of each type of vegetation using an image processing software (imageJ).
+For all quadrats, the hyperspectral reflectance signature of each vegetation class was measured using an ASD FieldSpec HandHeld 2 spectroradiometer, which acquires reflectance between 325 and 1075 nm, with 1 nm of spectral resolution.
 The methodological scheme followed in this study is presented in Figure 3.